UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

    :header-rows: 0

    * - `UWG analyser <UWGAnalyser>`
-     - Plugin for statistical spatial analysis of model results from UWG (P)
+     - Plugin for statistical spatial analysis of model results from UWG (PM)
+   * - `TARGET analyser <TARGETAnalyser>`
+     - Plugin for statistical spatial analysis of model results from TARGET (PM)

 **Benchmark**